On super Pl\"{u}cker embedding and cluster algebras: Introduction

-Results of this paper, at various early stages, were reported at the special session of the AMS meeting in Madison in Fall 2019, at the conference on supergeometry at Luxembourg (December 2019), and at S.P.
-Novikov's seminar on geometry and mathematical physics in Moscow.
+Results of this paper, at various early stages, were reported at the special session of the AMS meeting in Madison in Fall 2019, at the conference on supergeometry at Luxembourg (December 2019), and at S.\,P. Novikov's seminar on geometry and mathematical physics in Moscow.
 We are grateful to all the participants for discussions, and we thank especially M. Gekhtman, H.~Khudaverdian, I. Penkov, A. Schwarz, M. Shapiro, and A. Srivastava.
+We also thank the referee for detailed comments that helped to improve the text.